-Court.
-Consolive and enhance the quality of existing measing and residential neighborhoods in Commerce.
 Description of Previous Housing Element Program Objective Progress and Effectiveness Appropriateness Program 1.1 - Code Enforcement Program.
 The objective of the City's Code Enforcement Program is to bring substandard housing units into compliance with City codes.
 Potential code violations are identified based on exterior windshield surveys and complaints reported to the City.
 To maintain and improve the condition of the City's existing housing stock and promote the use of established City programs for rehabilitation and revitalization of housing units in the City.
 Corrections will be addressed on a case by case basis.
 The City currently conducts windshield surveys and addresses complaints on an ongoing basis.
 Throughout the planning period the City addressed 3,200 violations including: 292 violations in 2014, 421 violations in 2015, 522 in 2016, 386 in 2017, 206 in 2018, 205 in 2019, 717 in 2020 and 449 in 2021.
 This is an average of 400 violations addressed per year.
-When appropriate code enforcement officers referred residents to the Substantial Housing Rehabilitation Loan Program, CDBG Home Preservation Grant Program, Neighborhood Fix Up Grant Program, and the Environmental Rehabilitation Program.
+When appropriate code enforcement officers referred residents to the Substantial Housing Rehabilitation Loan Program, CDBG Home Preservation Grant Program, Nei_ghborhood Fix Up Grant Program, and the Environmental Rehabilitation Program.
 Between 2014 and 2021, approximately 37 property owners with code enforcement cases were assisted through the City's Home Preservation Grant or Neighborhood Fix-Up Grant Programs.
-This program is continued in the 2021-2029 Housing Element.
+This program is continued in the 2021-2029 Housing Element, including conducting window surveys every two years to determine housing units that are in need of rehabilitation and repairs